Return to Work After a Mental Health Leave: What a Psychological Assessment Involves

 Insurance companies may request these assessments when someone has been on a long-term disability (LTD) claim for a mental health condition and is approaching a return to work.
 The goal is often to obtain an independent evaluation of the person's psychological functioning, diagnostic picture, and current functional capacity, separate from ongoing treatment providers.

-Similarly, organizations such as the Workplace Safety and Insurance Board (WSIB) or rehabilitation programs may request psychological assessments to help determine eligibility for treatment, mental health supports, rehabilitation services, vocational retraining, or return-to-work planning following an injury or psychological condition.
-These assessments can help clarify what supports may improve the person’s ability to recover and successfully return to work or daily functioning.
+Organisations such as the Workplace Safety and Insurance Board (WSIB) or rehabilitation programs may request psychological assessments to help determine eligibility for treatment, mental health supports, rehabilitation services, vocational retraining, or return-to-work planning following an injury or psychological condition.
+These assessments can help clarify what supports may improve the person's ability to recover and successfully return to work or daily functioning.

 Employers may request an assessment through their HR or occupational health department, particularly for roles involving safety-sensitive duties, high-stress environments, or public-facing responsibilities.
-The employer's interest is in ensuring the return is safe and sustainable for both the employee and the organisation.

 What Does a Psychologist Assess When Someone Returns to Work?